hamza08003/E-Learning-Portal-Python/README.md

 # ℹ️ How to Use:
 Clone the repository to your local machine. 📥
-Run the main program (e.g., main.py) to access the E-Learning Portal functionalities. 🏃‍♂️ Follow the on-screen instructions to perform various tasks in the portal. 📝
+Run the main program (e.g., main.py) to access the E-Learning Portal functionalities 🏃‍♂️

+Follow the on-screen instructions to perform various tasks in the portal. 📝

 Feel free to contribute, report issues, or suggest improvements to make this even better!
 Happy learning! 🤗📚